 Under the EU Consular Protection Directive, Irish nationals may seek assistance from the Embassy or Consulate of any other EU member state in a country where there is no Embassy of Ireland or permanent representation.
 Besides assistance at times of crisis, EU citizens can also benefit from consular protection in cases of serious illness, victims of crime, arrests, or in cases of the loss or theft of passport while abroad.

 If you are in a non-EU state without Irish representation, then you can find out what other EU missions are in the country you are located in by visiting https://ec.europa.eu/info/policies/justice-and-fundamental-rights/eu-citizenship/consular-protection_en

-To request Consular Protection, Irish citizens can contact an embassy or consulate of another EU Member State directly, or can first contact the nearest Embassy of Ireland, or the Department of Foreign Affairs and Trade at +353 1 408 2000.
+To request Consular Protection, Irish citizens can contact an embassy or consulate of another EU Member State directly, or can first contact the nearest Embassy of Ireland, or the Department of Foreign Affairs at +353 1 408 2000.

 Our tips for safe travels

 - Purchase comprehensive travel insurance which covers all your intended activities

 - Register your details with us so that we can contact you quickly in an emergency, such as a natural disaster or a family emergency

 - Follow us on twitter @dfatravelwise for the latest travel updates

 - Read our Topical ‘Know Before You Go’ guide

 - Follow the Embassy of Ireland twitter page, @irlembaustralia, and the Embassy of Ireland Facebook page